Seymurhh/seymur/content/_index.md

       title: '📚 My Research and Industry Interests'
       subtitle: ''
       text: |-
-        I work on developing advanced materials and manufacturing solutions using additive manufacturing, AI, and data-driven design.
+        My research interest is on developing advanced materials and manufacturing solutions using additive manufacturing, AI, and data-driven design.
         My goal is to bridge research and real-world application—solving meaningful problems that improve how we design, build, and live.

         I'm especially interested in using AI and automation to enhance product performance, sustainability, and decision-making in engineering.